Can you reverse diabetes? Yes, and it can be done without medications, according to research published in thejournal Lancet.

 See if you are eligible today with our 1-minute quiz

 Lark Diabetes Prevention Program is designed to help you lose weight and make other healthy lifestyle choices by taking it one small step at a time.
 Lark uses established behavior change strategies to help you turn small changes into long-term habits for success.
 The program is based on a proven program from the Centers for Disease Control and Prevention (CDC) and is backed by experts in nutrition, weight loss, exercise, sleep, and stress management

 Millions of Americans have health insurance that covers Lark’s Diabetes Prevention Program for eligible members, and you may be one of them!
 Click or tap here to find out whether you qualify.
-You may even get a free smart scale and Fitbit as you get started on one of the most exciting and important adventures of your life!
+You may even get a smart scale and Fitbit at no cost to you while you get started on one of the most exciting and important adventures of your life!